18 new hire onboarding survey questions to improve retention

 Good news — we're going to give you the exact questions you need to ask your hires, along with the timelines.

 Needless to say, the very first day at a new job is critical.
 Prior to the start date, most of the onboarding process has probably already happened.
-From document collection to setting the new employee’s credentials and getting their technology ready, a lot of preparation to transition them into their new role has already gone by.
-So even if the employee has been ‘on the job’ for a few hours, this is a good time to start by asking for feedback on the recruitment process so far.
+From document collection to setting the new employee's credentials and getting their technology ready, a lot of preparation has already gone by.
+So even if the employee has been on the job for a few hours, this is a good time to start by asking for feedback on the recruitment process so far.

-• Did you feel welcomed and respected throughout the recruitment drive?
+1. Did you feel welcomed and respected throughout the recruitment process?

 Here are some questions that would help: